St. Martin’s Press | 2014

 I do find it kind of annoying that it’s taken six or seven books for Charley to start getting a Reaper education.
 I love Charley and her inability to take anything seriously, but even with that aspect of her personality, you would think she would have had the desire to figure out more about being a Reaper.
 How can someone be that nonchalant about their own life?

-And while I did find parts of the plot kind of ridiculous – for instance, the blowjob that reveals otherworldly secret about Charley to Reyes – overall it was fun and crucial to the big overall arc.
+And while I did find parts of the plot kind of ridiculous – for instance, the blowjob that reveals otherworldly secrets about Charley to Reyes – overall it was fun and crucial to the big overall arc.

 Honestly, though, I must be doing blowjobs wrong??!!